Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 We welcome your photography and filming in the Museum and Gardens for personal, non-commercial use.
 Please refrain however from using a tripod, monopod or supplementary lighting.
 Flash photography is not permitted.
 These can damage the objects and the cases that they are housed in.

 If you would like to obtain digital images of the collections for use in your research or publications, we may be able to help.
 Visit our Images and Media page to find out more and apply for Reproduction Rights.
+The Horniman is a charity so income gained through commercial activity goes back into running the Horniman.

 We love to see people sketching and drawing in the Museum.
 However, we would prefer if you used pencils, as these are less likely to cause damage to the displays and collections.